JJJohan/VTFConverter/README.md

 Pre-requisite packages:
 * magick++-dev - Used for reading a common selection of image formats.
 * build-essentials - Simple quickstart package for compile tools.
+* gdb - For Visual Studio / WSL.
-* gdbserver - If using WSL.
+* gdbserver - For Visual Studio / WSL.
 * vtflib - (no apt package available, use the linux port provided here: https://github.com/panzi/VTFLib)
 * libtxc-dxtn-s2tc0 - Dependency for vtflib to allow DXT compression.